 While compensation offers can vary greatly depending on the contract or agency offering, pay packages for travel MRI tech jobs typically have four major components: hourly taxable wages, meals and incidentals, housing, and travel.

-Full-time MRI techs working at healthcare facilities receive a salary, but most travel allied health employers offer hourly wages.
-Every pay package must include a taxable hourly wage, and the amount can vary depending on the shifts offered, location, and specialty required of the assignment.
+A full-time MRI technologist working at healthcare or medical facilities receives a salary, but most travel allied health employers offer hourly wages.
+Every MRI tech pay package must include a taxable hourly wage, and the amount can vary depending on the shifts offered, location, and specialty required of the assignment.

 Meals and Incidentals